itsSanalog/sanalog.net/sanastro/src/content/blog/work/naming-logic.md

 ## Overall thoughts

 Intel's influence on the market has made even the average Joe aware of the i_ moniker, only for them to throw it away.
 Either way, the 3/5/7/9 tier numbering has a fundamental problem in that it does not differentiate generations.
-Tiering can be a good gauge of performance, but only if you are looking at processors from comparable generations.
+Tiering can be a good gauge of performance, but only if you are looking at models from comparable generations.
 This matters less when one is choosing a brand-new computer, but the second-hand market is rampant with sellers who take terribly underpowered, older i7's and pose them as being more performant than a newer gen i5.
 It is truly saddening to hear stories of people who talk about getting a steal of a used PC, only for me to find out that it's something like an i7-6700K (granted, that is quite usable).

 Given a simple introduction, the processor number format is uncomplicated to understand and reasonably coherent.
 Regrettably, no part of a product's name indicates some absolute measure of performance, but that's the norm, and relative performance is what consumers look for anyway.